-Fottox offers a great range of tools, which you can use to retouch your photos in various ways.
+Fottox noise reduction software offers a great range of tools, which you can use to retouch your photos in various ways.
 It will help you to adjust brightness, color intensity, remove red-eye effect and whiteness, reduce noise, and a lot more.

 Using this great software, you will get perfect-quality images and also will be able to crop, resize, or rotate them.
 When it is time to save the result of your work, just choose any of the popular formats.